softwarefactory-project/sf-docs/docs/contributor/index.rst

 Contributor documentation
 =========================

-This chapter documents how to contribute on Software Factory project.
+This chapter documents how to contribute to the Software Factory project.

 .. toctree::
    :maxdepth: 2